Former chief of IRS - Criminal Investigations: Ex-U.S. government agent 'without a doubt, is being held captive in a Nigerian prison'

 Former IRS Criminal Investigation Chief Richard Weber has expressed his belief in the innocence of his former colleague, Tigran Gambaryan.
 He claims that the Nigerian government is using Gambaryan to "get something" from his current employer, Binance.
 Weber shared these views during a podcast on October 3.

-"I knew at that very moment that Tigran did absolutely nothing wrong, and it was the Nigerian government that was trying to get something out of his detainment," said Weber, former chief.
+"I knew at that very moment that Tigran did absolutely nothing wrong, and it was the Nigerian government that was trying to get something out of his detainment," said Weber.
 "Tigran, without a doubt, is being held captive in a Nigerian prison.
 The prison that he is being held at is a prison that also holds the worst of the worst criminals in Nigeria.
 It's a prison that holds really bad people, including terrorists, and here we have a former law enforcement official and dedicated public servant who is working at a crypto company as a mid-level employee - not a decision-maker, not an executive - who is trying to resolve who is trying to resolve a compliance issue, who then gets arrested and thrown into the same facility."

 According to Forbes, Gambaryan was invited by Nigerian officials to Abuja in February for compliance discussions as the head of financial crime compliance at Binance, a global cryptocurrency exchange.
 Subsequently, Nigerian authorities accused Binance of contributing to the devaluation of the naira and detained Gambaryan without initially charging him.
 Later, he was charged with financial crimes and transferred to Kuje Prison, where his health has reportedly deteriorated due to an untreated herniated disc and illnesses such as malaria, pneumonia, and tonsillitis.